 - We acknowledge the students with a very good attendance record.

 - We work closely with our Education Inclusion Officer.

 - We are happy to meet with parents/carers to discuss support strategies where appropriate.

 - Our attendance policy can be viewed by clicking the link below.

 Some interesting facts on attendance

-- Absences can only be authorised by the headteacher or Mrs N M Thomas Attendance manager.
+- Absences can only be authorised by the Headteacher or Mrs N M Thomas Senior Teacher in charge of attendance.

 - There are 365 days in a year, 190 days in the school year and 175 non-school days to enjoy holidays.

-- Unnecessary absences and holidays result in students missing out in their education.
+- Unnecessary absences and holidays result in students missing out on their education.